daveroscorla/orderbook/README.md

 ## Improvements

 The 21 million securities question is an interesting one.
-In terms of the algorithm, I think it's pretty efficient.
-The used of an `unordered_map` alleviated most of the cost of a lot of securities as far as speed is concerned.
+In terms of the algorithm, it should be pretty unaffected by the number of securities.
+The used of an `unordered_map` should help us here as far as speed is concerned.

 In terms of the data structures themselves, it's clear that while nice an readable, the original `Order` structure is certainly not optimised for size.
-Another attempt was made to see what scope there was to minimise this footprint and an alternative implementation was made using bitfields and fixed length arrays:
+A more space optimised structure was made to see what scope there was to minimise this footprint.
+The main difference here being the use of bitfields and fixed length arrays:

 ```
     constexpr unsigned short ORDER_ACTION_ADD = 1;